Actipro/WPF-Controls/Documentation/topics/syntaxeditor/index.md

 - Edit multiple lines at the same time with block selection.
 - Line selection in the selection margin.
 - Clipboard operations and drag/drop natively supported (cut, copy, paste), with support for any DataObject.
-- Complete extended Unicode character, IME (Input Method Editor), and bi-directional editing support.
+- Complete extended Unicode character@if (wpf winforms) {, IME (Input Method Editor)}, and bi-directional editing support.
 - Over 100 edit actions including everything found in Visual Studio such as caret movement, selection, indenting, tabification, transposition, and more.
 - Block, none, and customizable smart auto-indent modes when pressing Enter.
 - Current line and delimiter (bracket) highlighting.